Bokaro Thermal Power Station B

-Bokaro Thermal Power Station B (BTPS - B) is located at Bokaro district in Jharkhand, 44 km from the Bokaro Steel City and is about 55 km from Dhanbad city..
+Bokaro Thermal Power Station B (BTPS - B) is located at Bokaro district in Jharkhand, 44 km from the Bokaro Steel City and 55 km from Dhanbad city.
 The nearest railway station is Bokaro Thermal.
-The power plant is one of the coal based power plants of DVC.
+The power plant is one of the coal-based power plants of DVC.

-Geography
+Location

 Location

 Bokaro Thermal Power Station B is located at 23°47′07″N 85°52′48″E.

 Area overview

 Bokaro district consists of undulating uplands on the Chota Nagpur Plateau with the Damodar River cutting a valley right across.
 It has an average elevation of 200 to 540 m above mean sea level.
 The highest hill, Lugu Pahar, rises to a height of 1070 m.
 The East Bokaro Coalfield located in the Bermo-Phusro area and small intrusions of Jharia Coalfield make Bokaro a coal rich district.
 In 1965, one of the largest steel manufacturing units in the country, Bokaro Steel Plant, operated by Steel Authority of India Limited, was set-up at Bokaro Steel City.
 The Damodar Valley Corporation established its first thermal power station at Bokaro (Thermal).
 The 5 km long, 55 m high earthfill dam with composite masonry cum concrete spillway, Tenughat Dam, across the Damodar River, is operated by the Government of Jharkhand.
 The average annual rainfall is 1291.2 mm.
 The soil is generally infertile and agriculture is mostly rain-fed.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.